Merlin (miniseries): Production

 The film was produced by Dyson Lovell and directed by Steve Barron.
 The story is by Edward Khmara, with the teleplay written by David Stevens and Peter Barnes.
 Illustrator Alan Lee served as the film's conceptual designer.

+The intro sequence in which Sam Neill is riding a horse was shot at Ynys Gifftan.

 Despite heavy fantasy elements, the production is partly historically accurate, keeping with the probable origins of the Arthurian legend in Sub-Roman Britain.
 The costumes and props used in the film include Dark Age or Early Medieval Celtic and Roman-style weapons and armor (such as Iron Age swords, mail, scale, and leather).
 In contrast, other Arthurian films like Excalibur, Knights of the Round Table, and First Knight used High Medieval or Late Medieval-style weapons and armour (such as longswords and full suits of plate).
 However, some anachronisms are present, like the use of the terms "knight" and "Sir" and the presence of Roman lorica segmentata armour years after it was discontinued.
 During the conflict between Vortigern and Uther, Uther is said to be invading from Normandy, despite the film taking place long before the age of the Vikings and thus of the Norman colonization, which gave Normandy its name.

 Nicholas Clay, who plays Guinevere's father, Lord Leo, and Robert Addie, who plays Sir Gilbert, both appeared in John Boorman's 1981 film Excalibur as (respectively) Lancelot and Mordred.
 Paul Curran, who played the adult King Arthur, played Kay alongside Jason Connery as Merlin in Merlin: The Quest Begins, an unrelated television film released the same year.

 Reception

-The original television broadcast in the United States achieved record audiences of an estimated 70 million, "ratings that could only be labeled magical," as The New York Times stated.
+The original television broadcast in the United States achieved record audiences of an estimated 70 million.
+The New York Times described the ratings as "magical".

 Accolades

 Sequel

-Hallmark Entertainment filmed a subsequent miniseries in Vancouver, entitled Merlin's Apprentice, with Neill and Richardson returning, although Richardson played a somewhat different role.
-The miniseries was broadcast in 2006 on Hallmark Channel.
+Hallmark Entertainment filmed the Merlin's Apprentice miniseries in Vancouver, with Neill and Richardson returning, though Richardson played a somewhat different role.
+The Hallmark Channel broadcast the sequel miniseries in 2006.